 Empower employees to take ownership over their work.
 Understand the difference between providing autonomy and setting someone up to fail.
 Give them the tools to succeed but encourage them to make their own decisions and learn from any mistakes.
 This requires a “fail forward” mentality where employees feel comfortable taking educated risks without retribution.
 Since managers must lead this autonomous charge, make sure they’re properly trained for this careful balancing act.

-Certified by the IRS, MidwestHR is a leading CPEO in Illinois (certified professional employer organization).
+Certified by the IRS, MidwestHR is a leading Chicago PEO.
 Clients outsource their HR to our team of experts so they can focus on growing their company.
-Our a la carte pricing allows clients to choose if they want us to manage all or some of the HR functions including benefits, HR guidance, payroll and taxes, training, workers comp, retirement, hiring/layoff/firing and more.
+Our a la carte pricing allows clients to choose if they want us to manage all or some of the HR functions including outsourced employee benefits management, HR guidance, payroll and taxes, training, workers comp, retirement, hiring/layoff/firing and more.
 Having partnered with clients for over twenty years, we also share proven best practices for maximizing employee engagement.
 Give us a call at 630-836-3000 to learn more.